ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 | Dengue ([Livelo and Cheng, 2018](#livelo2018dengue))        | Multilabel text classification (*absent, dengue, health, sick, mosquito*) | Contains 4k dengue-related tweets collected for a health infoveillance application that classifies text into dengue subtopics.    |
 | TLUnified-NER ([Cruz and Cheng, 2021](#cruz2021tlunified)) | NER (*Person, Organization, Location*)               | A held-out test split from the annotated TLUnified corpora containing news reports.  |

-I will run a **zero-shot prompt** only on the test set.
+I wrote a zero-shot prompt and ran it on the test set.
-I didn't include the Universal Dependencies (UD) treebanks in this experiment because querying the APIs are getting too expensive.
-Maybe next time I'll post an update here!
+Zero-shot prompting only requires a task description for inference.

-Also, few-shot prompting is out of scope for this blog post&mdash;it's too laborious to optimize prompts and it might be difficult to do a comparison.
+Few-shot prompting is out of scope for this blog post&mdash;it's too laborious to engineer prompts and it might be difficult to do a comparison.
-I'll also run the experiments for three trials and report the mean and standard deviation to account for variance in the LLM's output.
+I'll also run the experiments for three trials and report the mean and standard deviation to account for variance.
-The prompt text will still be in English in order to be consistent with the Thinking Machines blog post (their prompt for sentiment analysis was simple: *"What's the sentiment of this tweet?"*).
+The prompt text will still be in English in order to be consistent with the Thinking Machines blog post.

 Finally, I am using [**spacy-llm**](https://github.com/explosion/spacy-llm) throughout the experiments.
 I highly recommend trying spacy-llm if you're building production-grade LLM pipelines.
 You can find and reproduce my work on Github!

-*[Full disclosure: I used to contribute to earlier versions of spacy-llm as part of my work at Explosion]*
+*(Full disclosure: I used to contribute to earlier versions of spacy-llm as part of my work at Explosion)*

 ## Preliminary: where are my prompts?

-The [spacy-llm](https://github.com/explosion/spacy-llm) library provides a set of built-in prompt templates for zero-shot learning.
+The [spacy-llm](https://github.com/explosion/spacy-llm) library provides a set of built-in prompt templates for zero- and few-shot prompting.
 These prompts are categorized and versioned per task.
 You can view them by checking the configuration file [in the Github repo]() and looking at the `components.llm.task` section.
 For example, in NER, we have something like this: